What Can I Do With a Teaching Degree (Besides Teach)?

 by All Star Staff

-It might seem like a no-brainer that if you earn a teaching degree, you’ll work as a teacher.
+It might seem like a no-brainer that if you earn a teaching degree, you plan to work as a teacher.

-But after a while, you might be wondering if there are alternative jobs for teachers, outside the classroom.
+But after a while, you might be wondering if there are alternative jobs for teachers outside the classroom.
 The good news is that teachers have many transferable skills that are valued across many industries.
 Holding a teaching degree may qualify you for jobs in business, non-profit organizations, publishing, government and more.
-So, if you’re a teacher who is considering a second career, know there are many companies that are eager to hire you, the ex-teacher.
+If you’re a teacher who is considering a second career, know there may be companies that are eager to hire you, the ex-teacher.

 Put Your Teaching Degree to Work